 Testament and Psalms twice.

-than any man I have ever heard.
-His method is to read through the Old
+John MacArthur approach--MacArthur's method is to read through the Old

 Testament straight through, a few chapters a day, and then start over

 again when you reach the end.
 The New Testament is handled a little